nebulaeonline/Isaac64cs/README.md

 1. Fixed a subtle signed-to-unsigned cast wraparound in the RangedRandNS() set of functions
 2. Fixed error with a 0-seeded Rng  not throwing
 3. Added unit tests so users can feel confident in the library
+4. Added interface that mimics System.Random with 32-bit Next() functions

 Speed is approx 17.7 seconds in Debug mode for 500M random numbers (Ryzen 3950x).